patternfly/patternfly-elements/elements/pfe-clipboard/README.md

 ## Attributes

-- `icon-hidden`: Optional boolean attribute that, when present, removes the icon from the template.
+- `no-icon`: Optional boolean attribute that, when present, removes the icon from the template.

 ## Variable hooks